GSLabDev/ScaleArc_MySQL_perf_benchmark/README.md

 #Performance benchmarking of MySQL NDB cluster with ScaleArc cache using SysBench

 This project measures the performance impact of [ScaleArc](http://www.scalearc.com/) as cache for a MySQL NDB cluster.
 The tests were performed by GS lab with the [SysBench](https://wiki.mikejung.biz/Sysbench#Sysbench_0.5_OLTP_Read_Only_Test) benchmark.
-The accompanying white-paper [``Whitepaper_ScaleArc_MySQLNDBcluster.pdf``](./Whitepaper_ScaleArc_MySQLNDBcluster.pdf) describes the details of this exercise including the test environment, process, experiments, tools, and the test results.
+The accompanying white paper [``Whitepaper_ScaleArc_MySQLNDBcluster.pdf``](./Whitepaper_ScaleArc_MySQLNDBcluster.pdf) describes the details of this exercise including the test environment, process, experiments, tools, and the test results.

 In this repository, we have made available for reference the supporting artefacts including the raw test data, server configurations, R scripts for graphing.